 Capital gains tax of 25% is imposed on investment income from cash deposits (e.g. for interest on savings books and current accounts).
-For all other income from capital least 3 years.
+For all other income from capital assets, the tax rate is 27.5% (e.g. for

 6.3 Tax relief and international box participation